 How long should I wait before I let my pet outside?

 - 3-4 hours so product has time to dry.

 Does Organocide 3-in-1 expire?

 - There is no defined shelf life; it will last for many years – shake well before mixing after it’s been properly stored.

-How long can I store the Organocide® 3-in-1 Concentrate that I’ve mixed with water?
+How long can I store Organocide 3-in-1 Concentrate once I’ve mixed with water?